Sweet and Spicy Green Beans

 And I’m hoping that you completely dig these green beans as much as we do.
 A little sweet, a little spicy, barely any prep work.
 That’s a win win win for a side dish – triple threat!

-Tidbits on These Sweet and Spicy Green Beans
+Tips & Tricks For These Sweet and Spicy Green Beans

 - I mention this in the recipe below, but be sure to buy the thin green beans for this recipe!
 French, haricot vert, slender.
 Got it?
 Good.